Kutch Kala ~ Threads of life

 Socio-economic empowerment of women:

 The training program along with providing skills to women artisans also empowers them socially and economically.
-Upgradation in their skills helps them avail better opportunities in market, to have better bargaining power, help them to understand market demands and dynamics.
+Upgradation in their skills helps them avail better opportunities in the market, to have better bargaining power, help them to understand market demands and dynamics.
 This also helps them to earn more.

 Sewa International design cell